Bogdan Rangelov

-Bogdan Rangelov (Serbian Cyrillic: Богдан Рангелов; born 28 August 1997) is a Serbian professional footballer who plays as an attacking midfielder for German club 1.
-FC Lokomotive Leipzig.
+Bogdan Rangelov (Serbian Cyrillic: Богдан Рангелов; born 28 August 1997) is a Serbian professional footballer who plays as an attacking midfielder for German club TSV Bernhausen.

 Club career

 PAOK

 On 1 July 2016, it was announced that Rangelov signed a long year season contract with Aiginiakos, on loan from PAOK.

 SV Babelsberg 03

 On 29 January 2019, Rangelov joined German club SV Babelsberg 03 on a contract until the end of the season.

 1. FC Lokomotive Leipzig

 In April 2021, Rangelov signed a two-year contract with 1.
 FC Lokomotive Leipzig.
 He made his debut on 24 July, the opening day of the 2021–22 Regionalliga, in a 4–1 loss to BFC Dynamo.
 On 28 August, he scored his first goal for the club, opening the score in a 3–1 away victory over VSG Altglienicke.